Today I will offer you some good websites for gluten free resources and some gluten free recipes for your holidays.

 More on Gluten

-You can learn more about the harmful effects of gluten for you, and your child, whether he is on the autism spectrum or not.
-Read more about solutions to gluten allergies, and get your list of grains and products that contain gluten.
+You can learn more about the harmful effects of gluten, whether on the autism spectrum or not.
+Read more on Gluten and the Brain.